Wide World of Sports (American TV program): Sports featured on Wide World of Sports

 Drag racer Don Nicholson during a Wide World of Sports interview in 1966.

 Wide World of Sports was intended to be a fill-in show for a single summer season, until the start of fall sports seasons, but became unexpectedly popular.
 The goal of the program was to showcase sports from around the globe that were seldom, if ever, broadcast on American television.
 It originally ran for two hours on Saturday afternoons, but was later reduced to 90 minutes.

 Usually, Wide World featured two or three events per show.
-These included many types not previously seen on American television, such as hurling, rodeo, curling, jai-alai, firefighter's competitions, wrist wrestling, powerlifting, surfing, logger sports, demolition derby, slow pitch softball, barrel jumping, and badminton.
-NASCAR Grand National/Winston Cup racing was a Wide World of Sports staple until the late 1980s, when it became a regularly scheduled sporting event on the network.
-Traditional Olympic sports such as figure skating, skiing, gymnastics and track and field competitions were also regular features of the show.
+These included many types not previously seen on American television, such as drag racing, hurling, rodeo, curling, jai-alai, firefighter's competitions, wrist wrestling, powerlifting, surfing, logger sports, demolition derby, slow pitch softball, barrel jumping, and badminton.
+Auto racing was a staple of the program from its beginning; the first national coverage of NASCAR Grand National stock cars and NHRA drag racing was on Wide World of Sports, an edited broadcast of the Indianapolis 500 debuted in 1965 (previously only the time trials were televised), and ABC cameras would regularly go overseas for major Formula One Grands Prix and the 24 Hours of Le Mans.

+Traditional Olympic sports such as figure skating, skiing, gymnastics and track and field competitions were also regular features of the show; for much of Wide Worlds life ABC was the American television home for the Olympics, and stars made during those games like Jean-Claude Killy, Olga Korbut, and Dorothy Hamill were popular draws.
+WWOS was also the home of most of boxing's major bouts until the 1980s when pay-per-view came to prominence; almost all of Muhammad Ali's fights were aired on ABC, with the star also appearing in regular interview segments alongside lead boxing voice Howard Cosell.
 Another memorable regular feature in the 1960s and 1970s was Mexican cliff diving.
 The lone national television broadcast of the Continental Football League was a Wide World of Sports broadcast of the 1966 championship game; ABC paid the league $500 for a rights fee, a minuscule sum by professional football standards.

 Firsts

-Wide World of Sports was the first American television program to air coverage of – among events – Wimbledon (1961), the Indianapolis 500 (highlights starting in 1961; a longer-form version in 1965), the NCAA Men's Basketball Championship (1962), the Daytona 500 (1962), the U.S. Figure Skating Championships (1962), the first color broadcast of the Monaco Grand Prix (1967), the Little League World Series (1961), The British Open Golf Tournament (1961), the X-Games (1995) and the Grey Cup (1962).
+Wide World of Sports was the first American television program to air coverage of – among events – Wimbledon (1961), the Indianapolis 500 (highlights starting in 1961; a longer-form version from 1965-1970), the NCAA Men's Basketball Championship (1962), the Daytona 500 (1962), the U.S. Figure Skating Championships (1962), the first color broadcast of the Monaco Grand Prix (1967), the Little League World Series (1961), The Open Championship (1961), the X-Games (1995) and the Grey Cup (1962).

 They also featured Irish curling and the demolition derby from Islip, New York.